Sharn Gomes

 Sharn Patrick Gomes (born 6 August 1988) is a South African cricketer.
 He has played domestic cricket for Western Province and international cricket for Portugal.
 He is a left-handed batsman and slow left-arm orthodox bowler.

+Early life and domestic career

 Gomes was born in Cape Town and attended Rondebosch Boys' High School.
 He played seventeen first-class, six List A, and four Twenty20 games for Western Province between 2010 and 2014.
 He also played in England for Northamptonshire's second XI.

+International career

 Gomes represented Portugal in T10 cricket at the 2021 European Cricket Championship, scoring half-centuries against Hungary, Austria, Netherlands XI, and Romania.

 He was named in Portugal's Twenty20 International (T20I) squad for the 2022 ICC Men's T20 World Cup Europe Qualifier C in Belgium.
 He made his T20I debut on 29 June 2022, for Portugal against Malta.